jvrunion/mercury/README.md

-Mercury Asset Pipeline
+Mercury
 ===============================

-Front End Modern Asset Pipeline - SASS, Compass, Jekyll, Ruby, NPM, Bower, Grunt, jQuery, CSS3 Transitions, HTML5 pre built front end asset bundle for rapid prototyping and mobile first design and delivery concepts.
+Front End Asset Pipeline - SASS, Compass, Jekyll, Ruby, NPM, Bower, Grunt, jQuery, CSS3 Transitions, HTML5 pre built front end asset bundle for rapid prototyping and mobile first design and delivery concepts.
 Responsive out of the box and scalable, it is a lighting fast UX/UI assembly that coverts into a deployable front end package that is easily integrated with any back end.

 ####Install Dependencies